spritlesoftware/our-website/content/english/bms-fms.md

   alt: "The changing reality of FMS in Smart Buildings " contents : ""
   bulletpoints:
     - "We handle everything for you, from minor to major incidents.
-Our integrated Facility Management System allows you to relax and feel stress-free."
+Our Integrated Facility Management System allows you to relax and feel stress-free."
     - "AI in smart buildings monitors deviation and issues warnings that our FMS can resolve."
     - "FMS enhance building maintenance capabilities, raise productivity and efficiency, and reduce labor intensity."
   button: